Code-Institute-Submissions/meldissa-p4-dessert-island-blog_AprResub/README.md

 The main target audience for this website are cooking/baking and dessert fanatics who enjoy experiencing new type of desserts and following recipes coming from different levels of background with their cooking/baking skills.
 This is also a website for users to be able to share their comments and reviews of the recipes with the community.

 ### User Stories <a name="user-stories"></a>

 * __Site User Goals:__

+  * As a Site User I can like or unlike a post so that I can interact with the content
+  * As a Site User I can leave comments on a post so that I can be involved in the conversation
+  * As a Site User I can register an account so that I can comment and like
+  * As a Site User/Admin I can view comments on an individual post so that I can read the conversation
+  * As a Site User/Admin I can view the number of likes on each post so that I can see which is the most popular or viral
+  * As a Site User I can click on a post so that I can read the full text
+  * As a Site User I can view a list of posts so that I can select one to read
+  * As a Site User I can locate their social media accounts so I can receive updates and see their following and how well they are known and reliable
+  * As a Site User I can navigate easily through the site and find the relevant information with ease
+  * As a Site User I can learn more about the site the purpose of the web app
+  * As a Site User I can search keywords for specific recipes

 * __Site Owner Goals:__

+  * As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments
+  * As a Site Admin I can create draft posts so that I can finish writing the content later
+  * As a Site Admin I can create, read, update and delete posts so that I can manage my blog content
+  * As a Site User/Admin I can view comments on an individual post so that I can read the conversation
+  * As a Site User/Admin I can view the number of likes on each post so that I can see which is the most popular or viral
+  * As a Site Admin I can prevent unauthorised users from having access so that they cannot access admin content or other users' profiles

 ## Scope <a name="scope"></a>